« Digital Humanities Virtual Seminar 2023 »: Diane Jakacki (Bucknell U)

 En ligne (Zoom)

-As part of the 2023 edition of the « Digital Humanities Virtual Seminar » series organized by the CRIHN, the Thinc Lab (Guelph), The Humanities Data Lab (Ottawa), and the Center for Digital Humanities (Toronto Metropolitan U) around the theme of « Communities », Diane Jakacki (Bucknell U and Fulbright Canada Research Chair in Digital Humanities) will present a talk entitled « For Want of a Nail: Need, Speed, and the Future of Cooperation in Digital Scholarly Production » on Thursday 26 January 2023 @ 10am via zoom:
+As part of the 2023 edition of the « Digital Humanities Virtual Seminar » series organized by the CRIHN, the Thinc Lab (Guelph), The Humanities Data Lab (Ottawa), and the Center for Digital Humanities (Toronto Metropolitan U) around the theme of « Communities », Diane Jakacki (Bucknell U and Fulbright Canada Research Chair in Digital Humanities) will present a talk entitled « For Want of a Nail: Need, Speed, and the Future of Cooperation in Digital Scholarly Production » on Thursday 26 January 2023 @ 10am in person at the University of Guelph and via zoom:

 As digital humanities research projects grow and the systems required to support them become more complex, scholars, builders, and administrators must find ways to balance individual and institutional expectations and ambitions.
 Working piecemeal on custom-built tools is no longer efficient.
 But supplying a monolithic solution does not satisfy, either.
 Digital humanists have proved that we are excellent collaborators; now we need to work together more intentionally to ensure that we can share in the benefits of what we develop going forward without disregarding what has been built in the past.

 This talk will draw upon observations and experiences in collaborative development of the REED London project and the Linked Editing Academic Framework virtual research environment.
 It concerns workflows, standards, and community-produced practices and looks forward to effective partnerships that will uphold our communities as well as our practices.